mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/20-devops.markdown

 ## Why is DevOps important?
-When the Agile methodology is properly used to develop software a new bottleneck often appears during the [deployment](/deployment.html) and operations phases.
+When the Agile methodology is properly used to develop software, a new bottleneck often appears during the frequent [deployment](/deployment.html) and operations phases.
 New updates and fixes are produced so fast in each sprint that infrastructure teams can be overwhelmed with deployments and push back on the pace of delivery.
 To allievate some of these issues, application developers are asked to work closely with operations folks to